asyml/texar-pytorch/examples/bert/README.md

 * Use of Texar `Executor` module for simplified training loops and TensorBoard visualization
 * Use of [Hyperopt]((https://github.com/hyperopt/hyperopt)) library to tune hyperparameters with `Executor` module

-Future work:

-* Train or fine-tune the model with distributed GPU
+* Adaptive distributed training using AdaptDL

 ## Prerequisite